micro/network/README.md

 ### Runtime

-While our primary focus is to provide a globally distributed network for micro services this can't be fully realised without a method of deploying software.
+While our primary focus is to provide a globally distributed network for Micro services this can't be fully realised without a method of deploying software.
 It's important that in the context of creating evolutionary systems we provide a runtime which supports this method of development.
 The micro runtime is a process management system tightly coupled to the network itself with the ability to run applications from source code.